The pandemic claims an iconic bookshop as Full Circle Bookstore in Delhi’s Khan Market closes

 The overheads are huge for brick and mortar stores, and, as we all know, profit margins tend to be quite low in bookselling even during the best of times.
 We have witnessed people take pictures of books in our store so that they can buy them “cheap” online.
 Some do it slyly, lurking between bookshelves with a guilty look, while others are quite blatant because somehow they feel they’re not doing anything wrong.

-The whole idea of buying and selling books as a “product bothers me because books aren’t commodities that you can purchase at a bargain, but are cultural assets.
+The whole idea of buying and selling books as a “product” bothers me because books aren’t commodities that you can purchase at a bargain, but are cultural assets.
 They are the living minds of creative and brilliant people who have taken great pains to share their imagination and their stories with us, and all we are concerned about is a “discount”.

 It also shows the value we assign to a book.
 We are willing to spend thousands on a fancy scarf, or Rs 600 for a gold seat ticket to watch a movie, but a book which will be our loyal companion for a lifetime is too expensive even at Rs 299.